Scholarship Program Guidelines 2018

 Host Locationmeans the eligible geographic location in the Indo-Pacific region (see Section 3.2) to which the Scholar will travel to undertake their Scholarship Program.

 Host Institution means a university or other education provider in which the Scholar undertakes their study component in the Host Location.

 Host Organisation means the organisation in which the Scholar undertakes their Internship/Mentorship in the Host Location.

 Internship means professional work experience in which a student has intentional learning goals relevant to their academic qualification and professional development.
 Internships can include clinical placements or practicums.

-Low Socio-Economic Status (SES) means a low scoring area in the Australian Bureau of Statistics Socio-Economic Index for Areas (SEIFA) 2011 Index of Education and Occupation (IEO) measured at Statistical Area 1 (SA1) level or postcode level.
-Further information is available at http://www.abs.gov.au/ausstats/abs@.nsf/DetailsPage/2033.0.55.0012011?OpenDocument
+Low Socio-economic Status means students who are from a low socioeconomic background, as measured by the lowest quartile of the ABS Socio-Economic Index for Areas (SEIFA) Index of Education and Occupation (IEO) measured at Statistical Area 1 (SA1) level.

 Mentorship means a developmental relationship in which a more experienced or more knowledgeable person helps to guide a less experienced or less knowledgeable person, relevant to work, career, or professional development.